This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

-- All medicines can cause side effects.
+- Antibiotics may cause side effects.
 Tell your healthcare provider if you have had side effects from other medicines.
 Also tell your provider if you are allergic to any medicines.
 Antibiotics commonly cause side effects such as an upset stomach, a rash, and diarrhea.
 Your provider can help you manage side effects.

-Ask about probiotics.
-Probiotics are also called good bacteria.
-They can help protect you from harmful bacteria.
-If you develop more than one C. diff infection, probiotics may help prevent more infections.
-Ask your healthcare provider if probiotics are right for you.
+- Your provider may recommend probiotics (good bacteria).
+They can help protect you from harmful bacteria and may help prevent more infections.
 You may be able to eat yogurt or other foods high in probiotics.
 Your provider may instead recommend a pill or liquid form.

 The following conditions are often caused by bacteria and treated with antibiotics: